13igg/BlockchainPractice/README.md

 https://www.udemy.com/ethereum-and-solidity-the-complete-developers-guide/learn/v4/overview

 Created multiple solidity and react applications.
-More info below.
+More info in the Solidity folder

 Course 2 - Pass the Certified Blockchain Developer Exam - ETHEREUM

 https://www.udemy.com/ethereum-blockchain-certification/learn/v4/overview

-Covered basics of the blockchain all the way to more complex topic such as security, consensus algorithms, and then finally coding in solidity. (currently 25%+ through this course)
+Covered basics of the blockchain all the way to more complex topic such as security, consensus algorithms, and then finally coding in solidity.

 ### CryptoZombies